uchicago-cs/cmsc22000/website/hw/hw8.rst

-Completing this task requires running the VM on your own machine, so this task is optional and ungraded, but strongly recommended, specially if you’ve already installed the UChicago CS VM.
+Completing this task requires running the VM on your own machine, so this task is optional and ungraded, but strongly recommended, particularly if you’ve already installed the UChicago CS VM.

 Once you’ve started the UChicago CS VM, open a terminal.
 We will first need to install Redis and Docker on the virtual machine.
 You can install